 Worksheet: What’s Your Carbon Footprint?

 Here’s a quick checklist of Easy Ways to Go Green at home, school, work and place of worship!
+You can also check out The Money-Saving Guide to Going Green at Home.
+You can also conduct a home waste audit.
 Model sustainable living and be an agent of change in your communities!

 Thanks to Mayor Brainard, the City Council, and Carmel Utilities for putting forth a cost-effective, energy-efficient, and environmentally-responsible trash and recycling program that will –